Published on: October 15, 2019

 Inability to do Full-time Work

 In order to qualify for disability benefits due to ulcerative colitis or Crohn’s disease, you need to show that the disease impairs your ability to work for a full 12-month period.
-This can be challenging to ascertain due to variations in the extent of symptoms of the disease.
-There are periods where the symptoms (diarrhea, abdominal pain, nausea, fatigue, among others) are severe to the extent that you cannot engage in any gainful employment; and there are periods where they disappear completely.
-Many individuals facing the disease are able to work for several months during the year, which disqualifies them from being “permanently disabled.”
+This can be challenging because there are periods where the symptoms are severe enough that you cannot engage in any gainful employment, and there are times when they disappear completely.
+Many individuals facing the disease are able to work for several months during the year, which disqualifies them from being considered “permanently disabled.”

 Symptoms of the disease such as diarrhea (requiring frequent unplanned trips to the bathroom), anemia and fatigue (which can inhibit your ability to work at an acceptable pace) can inhibit your ability to do full-time work.
-To increase your chances of qualifying for disability benefits due to this reason, you should under-diagnosis by a specialist in addition to that of your primary doctor.
+To increase your chances of qualifying for disability benefits due to this reason, you should be diagnosed by a specialist in addition to your primary doctor.
 Disability specialists at the SSA place a greater weight on diagnosis by specialists.

-In conclusion, if your ulcerative colitis condition can make you eligible for disability benefits.
+Your ulcerative colitis or Crohn’s condition can make you eligible for disability benefits.
 If your condition is impairing you from working, the experts at DEF can help.
 With over 100 years of combined experience, we know how to navigate the SSA’s application process and we can help you prove your disability case—we’ve done it for thousands of other people just like you!